pybluez/pybluez/docs/user/install.rst

 """"""""""""""""""""

 - Microsoft Windows XP SP1, Windows Vista/7/8/8.1/10

+.. important:: PyBluez no longer provides maintenance or support for Windows XP.

 PyBluez requires a C++ compiler installed on your system to build CPython modules.